Itheum/architecture-diagrams/live_whitepaper.md

 - Data Creators or Contributors (called Members) can link their data to a DC and also stake some $ITHEUM to flag that they have a genuine interest in supplying good quality data to the DC.

 - Anyone (even those who do not want to provide data themselves) can stake $ITHEUM into an existing DC DAO.
-They do this by becoming a "data quality verifier" (resulting in a Crowd-Sourced Data Curation dynamic), effectively also signaling the "genuineness/credibility" of a Data Coalition (similar to how the credibility of a node validator in a Delegated Proof-of-stake (DPOS) system gets signaled by the community who delegates their stake with them).
-Everyone who stakes/bonds $ITHEUM is incentivized relative to their role and stake and earns micropayments after each trade is finalized.
+They do this by becoming a "data quality verifier" (resulting in a crowd-sourced data curation dynamic), effectively also signaling the "genuineness/credibility" of a Data Coalition (similar to how the credibility of a node validator in a Delegated Proof-of-stake (DPOS) system gets signaled by the community who delegates their stake with them).
+Everyone who stakes/bonds $ITHEUM is incentivized relative to their role in upkeeping the proper functioning and integrity of the DC DAO, and will earn micropayments for their efforts after each trade is finalized.
 Learn more about the [Data Coalition DAO design here](#data-coalitions-1)

 ---